SUPPORT DOMINICAN WRITERS

-Dominican Writers Association is a platform dedicated to supporting and promoting the works by creative writers of Dominican descent in the genres of fiction, poetry, and creative nonfiction.
-Our mission is to provide writers and community members with the tools and resources to continue developing their craft and reach the heights of the literary canon.
+Dominican Writers Association is a platform dedicated to supporting and promoting the works by creative writers of Dominican descent (more specifically Dominican-American) in the genres of fiction, poetry, and creative nonfiction.
+Our mission is to provide writers and community members with the tools and resources to continue developing their craft with the means to self-publish or traditionally publish within the U.S. publishing industry.
 As of 2016 we have published 4 authors, 2 anthologies, provided numerous free writing workshops, organized various book readings, discussions, book club meetings, book releases, book giveaways and so much more.
 We are fulfilling our mission of highlighting Dominican Writers of all creative genres so that our communities and the world know of them.

 Dominican Writers Association is a 501(c)(3) nonprofit organization as of April 2019

 FOUNDER & CREATIVE DIRECTOR OF DWA

 Angela "Angy" Abreu is a Dominican-American mom, writer and community organizer.
 Angy firmly believes that “if it does not exist then you must create it.”
 In 2015, feeling dismissed as a Dominican American writer in many literary spaces, she decided to create the Dominican Writers Association a 501 c3 non-profit organization solely dedicated to highlighting content that not only promotes the works of Dominican Writers but also provides them with the tools and resources necessary for their development.
 Angy is the Creative Director of Dominican Writers and along with the Board manages and creates content that serves the Dominican Writers population.

 In the Spring of 2019 Angy and the Dominican Writers Association organized the First Annual Dominican Writers Conference in honor of Josefina Baez, a one-day event that offered 15 writing workshops and 13 discussion panels.
 For more information on the conference please click here.